13 Investigates: How many people have received aid from Harris County's Harvey program? Zero.

 Zero people have been issued reimbursement checks.
 Zero homeowners have been helped by a buyout program and zero hammers are swinging to rebuild storm victims' homes.

-Now, like thousands of other residents in Texas' largest and hardest hit county, Gadd's still waiting for help two years and three months after the storm.
+Now, like thousands of other residents in Texas' largest and hardest-hit county, Gadd is still waiting for help two years and three months after the storm.

-The county admits it continues to employ a contractor that hasn't delivered results.
+The county admits it continues to employ a contractor who hasn't delivered results.

 "We aren't on target to meet the goals that we set for ourselves," said Daphne Lemelle, community development director at the Harris County Community Services Department.
 "But we are making traction."